The Hochschild Complex of a Finite Tensor Category: Homotopy coherent projective mapping class group action

 \section{Homotopy coherent projective mapping class group action}

-As one of the main results of this article, we establish a canonical homotopy coherent projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus on the Hochschild complex of a modular category.
+As the main result of this article, we establish a canonical homotopy coherent projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus on the Hochschild complex of a modular category.
 As explained in the introduction, our result provides a homotopy coherent extension of the work of \cite{lubamajid,lubacmp,luba,svea,shimizu}.

 Let us briefly recall the definition of a modular category: For a braided finite tensor category, one defines the \emph{Müger center} as the subcategory spanned by all objects $X\in \cat{C}$ such that the double braiding $c_{Y,X}c_{X,Y}$ with every other object $Y \in \cat{C}$ is the identity.
-A braided finite tensor category is called \emph{non-degenerate} if its Müger center just consists of finitely coproducts of the monoidal unit $I$, see \cite{shimizumodular} for different characterizations of non-degeneracy.
+A braided finite tensor category is called \emph{non-degenerate} if its Müger center just consists of finite direct sums of the monoidal unit $I$, see \cite{shimizumodular} for different characterizations of non-degeneracy.
 A \emph{ribbon twist} on a braided finite tensor category $\cat{C}$ is a natural automorphism of the identity of $\cat{C}$ whose components $\theta_X:X \to X$ satisfy

 A \emph{finite ribbon category} is a braided finite tensor category equipped with a ribbon twist.
 Finally, a \emph{modular category} is a finite ribbon category whose underlying braided finite tensor category is non-degenerate.
 Since a modular category is ribbon and hence pivotal, we may use the techniques developed in the last section.